What Is A Resume Title? (+30 Examples)

 Using keywords effectively in your resume title will hugely increase your chances of landing an interview.
 Let’s take another look at the awesome resume header we saw above:

 If during your job search you plan on sending out dozens of quick-fire applications, this is your best bet.
-Similarly, if you are posting your resume online or submitting it as anything other than a response to an open job, you might want to stay broad.
+Similarly, if you are posting your resume online or submitting it as anything other than a response to an open job, you might want to take a broad approach.

-However, if you are targeting a very specific listing, you want to change your approach slightly.
+However, if you are targeting a very specific listing, you want to change your strategy slightly.

 Instead of including an array of words that may fit the array of opportunities you are seeking, scan the job listing and tailor your resume title accordingly.
 If the listing puts a big emphasis on project management, be sure to add that to the title.
 If it focuses on communication, put that up there.